 16th-18th century: The Beginning of Option Contracts

-As a reminder, an options contract offers the right, but not the obligation, to purchase or sell an underlying asset, which could be a commodity or a stock at a specific date later, under predetermined conditions.
+An options contract offers the right, but not the obligation, to purchase or sell an underlying asset, which could be a commodity or a stock at a specific date later, under predetermined conditions.

 In ancient ages, transactions of goods with hidden option features were an integral part of trade and commerce.
 In the early days, commercial agreements mainly included elements that were a lot like options.
 These were packed into a semi-structured agreement that the merchant convention governed.